tariel36/MovieDb/README.md

 * Frontend service;
 * Backend service;

 Be aware that this package is designed for at home use, because root is used as main DB user with unsafe password.
-If your resolve thsoe issues, you're good to go.
+If your resolve those issues, you're good to go.

 ## Building & Deploying